In search of a better way to extract project details from a pyproject.toml file

 If it finds a pyproject.toml file in any of those, it stops looking and returns some project details which the source can use.

 This works but it feels rather hacky.
-I would love to be able to import the pyproject.toml file directly into my source and get the project details from it but have not been able to find or figure out a way to do this.
+I would love to be able to import the relevant details from the pyproject.toml file directly into my source anywhere in my project structure without worrying about where exactly it came from on the file system.
+I have not been able to find or figure out a way to do this.
 If anyone can point me in the right direction I would be very happy to stop using this hacky technique.